 On-campus slack-lining rules open to revision

 There are countless ways students can enjoy the great outdoors.
 From bike riding to rock climbing, there are a variety of outlets to blow off some steam.
-One activity in […]
+One activity in particular that has increased in popularity is slack-lining, where people attempt to walk across a line of webbing material suspended a few feet above the […]

 Learn by growing: Bonsai artist takes horticulture to the next level

 Bonsai trees are rooted in a rich history, starting in ancient Egypt and later becoming popular in Japan.
 In recent years, a new American style of bonsai art emerged.
-Bonsai […]
+Bonsai artists take particular types of trees and through specific practices, shape and change the natural growth of these trees to their liking.
+Environmental horticulture alumnus […]

 Deadly plant disease found at Cal Poly